Local negativity of surfaces with non-negative Koidara dimension and transversal configurations of curves: Introduction

 In this article, we carry on with our study of the local negativity phenomenon for algebraic surfaces.
 This is strictly related to the following celebrated conjecture, which dates back to the beginning of XX century.

-\begin{conjecture}[Bounded Negativity Conjecture] Let $X$ be a smooth projective surface defined over a field of characteristic zero.
-Then there exists an integer $b(X) \in \mathbb{Z}$ such that for all \emph{reduced} curves $C \subset X$ one has $C^{2} \geq -b(X)$. \end{conjecture}
+\begin{conj}[Bounded Negativity Conjecture (BNC)] Let $X$ be a smooth projective surface defined over a field of characteristic zero.
+Then there exists an integer $b(X) \in \mathbb{Z}$ such that for all \emph{reduced} curves $C \subset X$ one has $C^{2} \geq -b(X)$. \end{conj}

-This conjecture is known to hold for some class of surfaces, for instance surfaces with $\Q$-effective anti-canonical divisor.
-However, even in those cases, the conjecture is widely open if we start blowing-up points.
-As an example, if we consider the blow-up of $\mathbb{P}^2_\C$ at $\geq 10$ general points, then it is not known whether it has Bounded Negativity (BN).
+This conjecture is known to hold for some classes of surfaces, for instance surfaces with $\Q$-effective anti-canonical divisor (it follows from the adjuction formula), or for surfaces equipped with a surjective endomorphism which is not an isomorphism (see \cite[Proposition 2.1]{Duke}).
+However, even in those cases, the conjecture is widely open if we start blow up points.
+As an example, if we consider the blowup $X_{s}$ of $\mathbb{P}^2_\C$ at $s\geq 10$ very general points, then it is not known whether it has bounded negativity.
+We predict that in that case one should have $b(X_{s}) = s$, for further details please consult \cite{Duke, Harbourne1}.

-In \cite{BdRHHLPSz}, the authors have introduced the notion of Harbourne constants\footnote{In fact, they defined the so-called Hadean constants, although this notion should be attributed to B. Harbourne.}, which allows one to (potentially) study the property (BN) for all blow-ups of a given surface simultaneously.
-They should also be thought of as an asymptotic version of the self-intersection numbers, and they provide a more effective approach to the study of the BNC.
+In \cite{BdRHHLPSz}, the authors have introduced the notion of H-constant\footnote{In fact, they defined the so-called Hadean constant, although this notion should be attributed to Brian Harbourne.}, which allows one to (potentially) study the bounded negativity property for all blow-ups of a given surface simultaneously.
+The H-constant should also be thought of as an asymptotic version of the self-intersection numbers, and it provides a more effective approach to the study on the BNC.
+Let $X$ be a smooth projective surface, and consider a non-empty collection $\mathcal{P}=\lbrace P_1, \dots , P_s \rbrace$ of mutually distinct points on $X$.
+Then, the \emph{H-constant at $\mathcal{P}$} is defined to be